-All puppies are trained in the use of the collar and leash, as well as being manipulated, in order to ensure the manageability of the subject in case of veterinary care, etc.

-Regione Piemonte - Regione Lombardia (LIFE Wolfalps Project)

-Specialized support is provided by an expert in dog behaviour who offers help to new owners by phone, e-mail and during field visits.

-Provincia Autonoma di Trento (LIFE Dinalp Bear Project)

-Each dog was periodically visited by a vet and LGD expert, paid by the project's budget, to check how the integration process of the pup was going on, and to offer support to the new owners (especially in case of unwanted behaviours).
+All puppies are trained in the use of the collar and leash, as well as being manipulated, in order to ensure the manageability of the subject in case of veterinary care, etc. SUPERVISION OF EDUCATION PHASE Aspects different by Regions Details by Regions/Province when given: Regione Piemonte - Regione Lombardia (LIFE Wolfalps Project) Specialized support is provided by an expert in dog behaviour who offers help to new owners by phone, e-mail and during field visits.
+Provincia Autonoma di Trento (LIFE Dinalp Bear Project) Each dog was periodically visited by a vet and LGD expert, paid by the project's budget, to check how the integration process of the pup was going on, and to offer support to the new owners (especially in case of unwanted behaviours).
 The vet visit was later guaranteed also for the puppies produced by 9 breeders who received the dog parents by the project.
 Every LGD breeder, from whom the dogs are coming from, offers support to new owners and advises them by phone, e-mail and during field visits.

-SUPERVISION OF EDUCATION PHASE

-Technical assistance was provided to garantee the correct insertion of the dog in the flock, a good socialization with other dogs and with people unrelated to the farm.

-The assistance provided by the technician is:

-- preventive, before delivering the puppies, instructing the shepherd / breeder of all the precautions to be activated in all the phases mentioned in the educational process; - in progress, after the delivery of the puppies, it is controlled about every 10 days, to check the different stages of the educational process.
+Regione Liguria Technical assistance was provided to garantee the correct insertion of the dog in the flock, a good socialization with other dogs and with people unrelated to the farm.
+The assistance provided by the technician is: preventive, before delivering the puppies, instructing the shepherd / breeder of all the precautions to be activated in all the phases mentioned in the educational process; in progress, after the delivery of the puppies, it is controlled about every 10 days, to check the different stages of the advastignal process.
+Furthermore, the former can call for more educational process.
 Furthermore, the farmer can ask for more indication in every moment (usually by phone).
 Evaluation of the dog's functionality is also made at the ages of 3 - 6 months, 6 - 9 months, 9 - 12 months, over 1 and a half years.
 Aspects different by Regions Details by Regions/Province when given: Regione Autonoma Friuli Venezia Giulia Decreto Legislativo n.
 529 del 30 dicembre 1992.
 Provincia Autonoma di Trento (LIFE Dinalp Bear Project) LGD were certified by "Circolo del pastore maremmano abruzzese" that guarantees the pedigree.
 Nine breeders who received the puppies established their own working lines and they distributed 25 pups to new owners.
 At the beginning of 2018, the owners of the dogs established an CERTIFICATION LGD Association to guarantee continuation in the OF LGDs appropriate management of the dogs, as well as proposing common initiatives.
-Regione Piemonte - Regione Lombardia (LIFE Wolfalps Project) Livestock guarding dogs with Pedigree were donated to farmers.
+Regione Piemonte - Regione Lombardia (LIFE Wolfalps) Project) Livestock guarding dogs with Pedigree were donated to farmers.
 Regione Piemonte (EAFRD) Measure 10.1.6 - LGDs included in the application form must have Pedigree or have a specific certification attesting to belong to the suitable breeds (produced by the Commission for the morphological evaluation of dogs used for livestock defense from predators).
 Measure 4.4.2 - LGD must have Pedigree.
 PROTOCOL OF CERTIFICATION Total Regions: not provided.
 LEGISLATIVE RESPONSIBILITY OF DOGS' ACTIONS Italian Regions common aspects